+A/Prof Michael Piper

+School of Biomedical Sciences Neuroscience

+Phone: 07 33654484 Email: m.piper@uq.edu.au

+Web: https://biomedical-sciences.uq.edu.au/profile/3280/michael-piper

-A/Prof. Michael Piper SBMS Neuroscience Phone: 07 33654484 Email: m.piper@uq.edu.au Web: https://biomedical-sciences.uq.edu.au/research/labs/neural-stem-cells Neural Stem Cells in Development and Disease We use the cortex, cerebellum and spinal cord of the developing and adult mouse as model systems to elucidate the biology of neural stem cells within the brain.
+Neural Stem Cells in Development and Disease

+We use the cortex, cerebellum and spinal cord of the developing and adult mouse as model systems to elucidate the biology of neural stem cells within the brain.
 Ultimately, we hope to define the genes that drive the differentiation of neural progenitor cells into either neurons or glia, work that will provide insights into neurodevelopmental disorders, ageing and cancer.
-Dr. Piper currently has funding from the ARC (Discovery Project grant; 2016-2018) to investigate how neural stem cell quiescence in the adult brain is coordinated.
-This work will provide pivotal insights into how ongoing neurogenesis in the adult brain is regulated, and the behavioural consequences of deficits to this process.
-Dr. Piper also holds another grant from the ARC (Discovery Project grant; 2018-2020) to study the molecular determinants governing how neural stem cells proliferate sufficiently to generate a brain of the correct size.
+Dr. Piper currently has funding from the ARC (Discovery Project grant; 2018-2020) to study the molecular determinants governing how neural stem cells proliferate sufficiently to generate a brain of the correct size.
 In addition to this, he holds a CIB grant from the NHMRC in association with A/Prof Helen Cooper (QBI) to study how abnormal ependymal cell development contributes to hydrocephalus, as well as seed funding from the Australian Skin and Skin Cancer Research Centre to study the malignant invasion of certain types of brain cancer.

-Finally, Dr. Piper is studying how abnormal neural stem cell differentiation may contribute to autism, work that is funded by the Simons Foundation Autism Research Initiative (USA).
+Finally, Dr Piper is studying how abnormal neural stem cell differentiation may contribute to autism, work that is funded by the Simons Foundation Autism Research Initiative (USA).
 Collectively, we envisage that this research will provide important insights into both the control of neural stem cell differentiation within the developing brain, and the consequences of aberrant neural stem cell biology with regards to disease progression.
-Project 1 We are currently investigating the role of transcription factors in cerebellar development and disease.
-We have an Honours Project available for 2019 that will investigate how NFIX mediates stem cell differentiation within the postnatal cerebellum.
-Techniques you will learn in our group may include:

-Immunohistochemistry Microscopy qPCR In situ hybridisation Histology Dr Jana Vukovic
+Project 1

+How neural stem cell biology contributes to macrocephaly

+Project 2

+Understanding the genetic determinants driving cerebellar development

+Project 3

+NFIB and melanoma metastasis

+Techniques you will learn in our group may include: Immunohistochemistry, Microscopy, qPCR, In situ hybridisation, Histology, Behavioural analysis, Diffusion tensor magnetic imaging